-6 MS. CHEYLENE MOON: Well I had my social 7 worker come to my foster home and go over a little book of rights a couple times when I first went into foster care.
-8 9 Like when I first became a CCIYA; anyways, I was 12 to 14 at the time; and so it didn't really click in when our 10 aunt, who lived in Merritt, that my younger brother and 11 sister were living with -- that like she was not respecting 12 our rights.
-And like, using -- removing family visits as a 13 punishment for like stupid things that we'd done, like me 14 15 dying my younger brother's hair because he asked me to.
-She wouldn't let us have our visit the next month because 16 17 of that; actually I think it was for two or three months I couldn't see my siblings, because I did something my 18 19 brother asked me to do.
-Which we were already doing before they moved to Merritt, but once they moved to Merritt and 20 lived with her, we couldn't do anything that we wanted to 21 do and that our parents were okay with us doing.
-22

-That really messed up my younger siblings.

-Like I was too young to understand that those rights were

-being violated at the time.
+1 have all sorts of other rights; human rights, Indigenous 2 rights.
+Were you ever informed or educated about your 3 rights by either social workers or people within the 4 programs about your rights as a child in care, or your 5 rights as a citizen, or your rights as an Indigenous woman?
+6 MS. CHEYLENE MOON: Well I had my social 7 worker come to my foster home and go over a little book of 8 rights a couple times when I first went into foster care.
+9 Like when I first became a CCIYA; anyways, I was 12 to 14 10 at the time; and so it didn't really click in when our 11 aunt, who lived in Merritt, that my younger brother and 12 sister were living with that like she was not respecting 13 our rights.
+And like, using removing family visits as a 14 punishment for like stupid things that we'd done, like me 15 dying my younger brother's hair because he asked me to.
+16 She wouldn't let us have our visit the next month because 17 of that; actually I think it was for two or three months I 18 couldn't see my siblings, because I did something my 19 brother asked me to do.
+Which we were already doing before 20 they moved to Merritt, but once they moved to Merritt and 21 lived with her, we couldn't do anything that we wanted to 22 do and that our parents were okay with us doing.
+23 That really messed up my younger siblings.
+24 Like I was too young to understand that those rights were 25 being violated at the time.

-MS. FIALKA JACK: I didn't know I had rights 1 as a foster child until two years ago when I got hired by 2 McCreary.
-And we were handed pens, and it was showing all 3 our rights as foster children.
-And I remember just sitting 4 there and reading it, and I was like, "Wait, I had rights 5 6 as a foster child when I was in care?"
-So, yeah, I think 7 that's something, as a foster child, you should really, really know.
-And especially as an Aboriginal woman, I 8 think you should really know what your rights are.
-9
+MS. FIALKA JACK: I didn't know I had rights as a foster child until two years ago when I got hired by McCreary.
+And we were handed pens, and it was showing all our rights as foster children.
+And I remember just sitting there and reading it, and I was like, "Wait, I had rights as a foster child when I was in care?"
+So, yeah, I think that's something, as a foster child, you should really, really know.
+And especially as an Aboriginal woman, I think you should really know what your rights are.

-MS. SHAE-LYNN NOSKYE: So like Cheylene, I 10 was given that booklet of your rights.
-I was told to read 11 it on my own, and if I had any questions, to ask.
-And once 12 I realized I had these rights, I started to try and 13 advocate for myself.
-And it just became really apparent, 14 15 that even though there's this booklet that tells me I have these rights, as a youth in care, being under the age of 16 17 majority -- you don't have any sort of, I guess, say, in 18 what happens to you.
+was given that booklet of your rights.
+I was told to read it on my own, and if I had any questions, to ask.
+And once I realized I had these rights, I started to try and advocate for myself.
+And it just became really apparent, that even though there's this booklet that tells me I have these rights, as a youth in care, being under the age of majority -- you don't have any sort of, I guess, say, in what happens to you.